leahclem/JavaCapstone/s21_Meerkats/s21_Meerkat_Project/ReadMe.txt

 		The 2nd case is a customer: user name: jdoe, password: apple, address, email for PayPal

 Option 3: Does not work, yet.
+Program auto loads sample data for testing purposes, will be implemented later

 Option 4: Works, shows any active auctions.